Look Up Kern County Public Records for Free: Search Anyone

 Finally, background checks can be done through third-party vendors who charge a fee for their service.
 They make running background checks easier since there is no need to contact public agencies or know where the criminal records are located, and they generally check public records in all county and state jurisdictions.

-How To Complete a California Criminal Record Search Utilizing State & Federal Agencies
+How To Carry Out a Criminal Record Lookup in California Utilizing State & Federal Agencies

 Find Criminal Records From the California DOJ: Criminal history checks run through the California Department of Justice (DOJ) are for oneself (personal review) and cannot be used to look up someone’s criminal record.
 The DOJ is the primary public records repository in the state and draws its records from law enforcement and judicial apparatus in California.